mx-alex/mx/README.md

 		change ‘localhost’ to IP4-address of mx-server (example : 192.168.1.106)
 		save workbook and run mx.xlsb

+## MX shows its power with huge tables and complex logic

-	With MX :
+## With MX :

   -  you can create new complex projects, or use MX as an auxiliary tool
-  -  your working Microsoft Excel applications receive powerful support : the MUMPS data server and M-language
+  -  your working Microsoft Excel applications receive powerful support : the M-database and M-language
-  -  your working Mumps projects (Cache, IRIS, MSM, MiniM) receive an additional EXCEL INTERFACE
+  -  your working M-projects (Cache, IRIS, MSM, MiniM) receive an additional EXCEL INTERFACE
   -  you can use MX as their reporting framework, M creates tables and controls conditional formatting
   -  there is no problem exporting documents to Excel - with MX you are already in Excel

 	Using the tool is easy enough.
 	You write commands in sheet cells in MX_FORMA_TEST.xlsb in design_mode.
-	Do not use :    write $zv     in m-commands.
+	Do not use just 'write' :    write $zv     in m-commands.
 	Instead of this :   ?=$zv     (or:  ?o ; set oo=$zv  ).
 Version will be displayed in this cell.
 	Question mark to distinguish between mx-formulas and  excel’s native formulas.
 	In order to open a sheet for editing click the design_mode icon on the top bar MX.
 	After editing click this icon again for save.
 	Carefully program For …  loops so as not to cause an infinite loop.
 	Do not use column “A” - it is reserved for the system.
 	After running the mx.xlsb macro, you will see a few examples.
-The easiest to learn is game i15.
+The easiest to learn is game 'i15'.
 	Small bonus.
 In MX each cell is a mini calculator.
 	You entered  345+5=    in a cell, and immediately got the result: 350.
 	Try MX - it's just !